-In last month’s installment, we explored a relatively new rule some agencies impose after a traveler has worked 2 years of assignments, requiring the traveler to return home for 45 days.
-In some cases the traveler is required to work at home during the 45 day period before returning to travel.
-As we mentioned, there are variations of the rule, but in all of them, a substantial visit to home is required after two years of service.
+In last month’s installment, we explored a relatively new rule some agencies impose after a traveler has worked 2 years of assignments, requiring them to return home for 45 days.
+In some cases, the traveler must work at home during the 45 day period before returning to travel.
+As we mentioned, there are variations of the rule, but in all of them, a substantial visit to the home is required after two years of service.

 Where did this come from?

-For some, this may be a boring trip through the history of tax legislation, but for those of us who like to know “why” as well as “what”, understanding the rationale of a regulation is very insightful.
+For some, this may be a boring trip through the history of tax legislation, but for those of us who like to know “why” as well as “what,” understanding the rationale of regulation is very insightful.

 Before 1992, back when I traveled (I’m dating myself obviously), there was no “one year rule” that limited an assignment in one geographical area before the per diems / reimbursements became taxable.
-Before 1992, one was not allowed to be away from home longer than a year regardless of location.
-There was a “rebuttable presumption” that any work away from home longer than a year was either permanent or caused the taxpayer to be treated as an itinerant (no tax home).
-The one year presumption could be overcome (rebut the presumption) if the taxpayer could provide evidence that they would return home permanently before the end of 2 years.
-Any series of assignments away from home more than 2 years, regardless of location, would cause the taxpayer to be treated as having a permanent / indefinite job or classified as an itinerant.
+Before 1992, one could not be away from home longer than a year regardless of location.
+A “rebuttable presumption” that any work away from home longer than a year was either permanent or caused the taxpayer to be treated as an itinerant (no tax home).
+The one-year presumption could be overcome (rebut the presumption) if the taxpayer could provide evidence that they would return home permanently before the end of 2 years.
+Any series of assignments away from home for more than 2 years, regardless of location, would cause the taxpayer to be treated as having a permanent/indefinite job or classified as an itinerant.
 Under these old rules, a traveler could actually stay in the same area 2 years before per diems / reimbursements were taxed

 All of this changed with the passage of the Energy Policy Act of 1992.

-The 1-2 year rule defining away from home work was changed to the current rule defining temporary, away from home work to work which did not last more than one year in one geographical area.
-Once the taxpayer works in the same geographical region more than year their tax home shifts to the current place of work.
+The 1-2 year rule defining work away from home was changed to the current rule defining temporary, work away from home to work which did not last more than one year in one geographical area once the taxpayer works in the same geographical region for more than a year their tax home shifts to the current place of work.
 The change of focus from away from home regardless of location to away from home in one area recognized the increasing mobilization of America’s workforce.

 Fast forward to 2013 – if you recall..

-… the definition of a traveler tax home is one of an economic home (not a permanent residence- those are two different concepts).
+… the definition of a traveler tax home is one of an economical home (not a permanent residence- those are two different concepts).
 In other words, it is where one works, not where they live.
 If a person has 1 permanent job, the area of that job is their tax residence whether they drive 1 mile or 100 miles to get there.
-A traveler does not have a primary job site unless they stay in the same area over a year, or have repetitive assignments in the same area.
-When one does not have a primary area where they earn their income, the tax home can default to the permanent residence of the traveler provided two of three of the following tests are satisfied.
+A traveler does not have a primary job site unless they stay in the same area for over a year or have repetitive assignments in the same area.
+When one does not have a primary area where they earn their income, the tax home can default to the traveler’s permanent residence provided two of three of the following tests are satisfied.

 1) Has significant income at home